 MOTORHOME HEIGHTS

-So a good rule of thumb, in my opinion,, is that for residential hangers a 13 foot height is more than sufficient for anything that one might reasonably be storing.
-As with airplanes, the larger hangers may require beg for greater heights of ceiling and doors however I think that 14 feet would be a comfortable height for hangers all the way up to 4000 ft.².
-Above that, owners may be considering much larger airplanes and the airplane, note the motor home, will become the basis for the design of all height clearances.
+However, a good rule of thumb for residential hangars is that a 13-foot height is more than sufficient for anything that one might reasonably be storing.
+As with airplanes, the larger hangars may require greater heights of ceiling and doors.
+However 14 feet would be a comfortable height for hangars all the way up to 4000 ft.².
+Above that, owners may be considering much larger airplanes, and the airplane, not the motor home, will become the basis for the design of all height clearances.

 HEADERS ABOVE HANGAR DOORS

-Obviously ceiling height and hangar door opening heights might be different.
+Obviously, ceiling height and hangar door opening heights might be different.
 If the structural span over the hangar door is designed correctly, one can eliminate the need for a header extending down below the ceiling and can actually make the door height and ceiling heights very close together indeed.
-This, however, is dependent upon the type of hangar door chosen and these factors must be considered during design.
+However, this is dependent upon the type of hangar door chosen, and these factors must be considered during the design process.

 SUMMARY